 When was the last time you actually read through an entire contract without zoning out?
 It’s tough, but this is one document you need to comb through with a fine-toothed comb.

 Look for clear descriptions of services provided, fees (all of them.), and how they handle early termination.
-Vague terms are red flags waving at you.
+Watch out for vague terms—they’re red flags that can lead to disputes later on.

 Checking Client Testimonials